qstainless/TextAnalyzerServer/README.md

 The server application requires no user interaction other than compilation adn execution.
 It must be run before the client application runs.

 ## Installation.
 Option 1.
+Clone the repo and import it in your favorite IDE.
+Make sure that:
+ 1. The project SDK is Java 8 with project language level 8, and
-Clone the server repo, open it in your favorite IDE, and run it.
-Make sure that Java JDK 8, JavaFX 8, and Junit 5 are installed in your system.
+ 2. JavaFX 8, Junit 5, [Jsoup](https://jsoup.org), and the Oracle [JDBC Driver](https://dev.mysql.com/downloads/connector/j/) for MySQL are installed in your system.

 Option 2.
 Download and run [TextAnalyzerServer.jar](https://github.com/qstainless/TextAnalyzerServer/tree/master/out/artifacts/TextAnalyzerServer).

+IMPORTANT: You must run this server BEFORE you run [TextAnalyzerClient](https://github.com/qstainless/TextAnalyzerClient).

 ## Known Issues
 ###  HTML to Text conversion